 Our affinity for feeling unloved is one of these truths.
 Feeling unloved is familiar to many of us.
 We can easily get used to that feeling.
 Sometimes it even defines us.
 We won’t know ourselves or recognize ourselves without this old hurt.
 We can easily identify with ourselves as victims of rejection and other forms of cruelty or unfairness inflicted upon us.

 In fact, there is evidence that we can even begin to indulge in these negative feelings.
 Sometimes the feeling arises in the familiarity of bittersweet self-pity.
 We can’t climb out of the pits of “poor little me.”
-It’s as if we’re determined to be loyal to our suffering self, or that we don’t know any other way of being.
-If so, we drag ourselves down into unhappiness, depression, and ill health when we cling to this false (yet emotionally powerful) impression of who we are.
+It’s as if we’re determined to be loyal to our suffering self or don’t know any other way of being.
+We drag ourselves down into unhappiness, depression, and ill health when we cling to this false (yet emotionally powerful) impression of who we are.

 Our affinity for rejection, abandonment, and betrayal are emotional attachments.
 These attachments are like barnacles on the side of a hull that aren’t being scraped off.
 They’re jelly beans we keep eating even though our teeth are decaying badly.
 We first experience these negative emotions in childhood because we’re so sensitive to any signs of rejection.
 These old hurts don’t magically go away when we turn twenty-one.

 When we feel unloved, we usually believe that other people are the cause or the source of our feeling.
 We perceive that they are rejecting us or being unkind or insensitive to us.
-But feeling unloved is ultimately the result of an unresolved conflict we have with respect to ourself.
-We want to respect and love ourself, but something is in the way.
+But feeling unloved is ultimately the result of an unresolved conflict we have within ourselves.
+Consciously, we want to respect and love ourself, but something mysterious at an unconscious level is in the way.
 Often we are stuck in ambivalence, liking or loving ourself in one moment, disliking or rejecting ourself in the next.
-This self-doubt, self-criticism, and self-rejection can be mostly unconscious.
+Our entanglement in this self-doubt, self-criticism, and self-rejection can be mostly unconscious.

 As an example, a needy person who appears to be desperate for love is often entangled in the familiar pain of feeling unloved.
 Unconsciously, this person often chooses to feel unloved rather than to feel loved.
 This person often turns away from love when it is available and runs off in self-pitying agony to where love is unavailable.
-When that person’s attachment to feeling unloved is brought into the light of awareness, the person can usually improve his or her situation dramatically.
+When his or her attachment to feeling unloved is brought into the light of awareness, the person can usually improve the situation dramatically.